josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 She said no. Literally never.

+Basically: she knew light mode and dark mode both existed, and that was the entirety of her knowledge and experience on the topic, even as it pertained to her own preferences.

 Now, **I acknowledge this is only one singular data point**.
 I don't for a moment pretend this is meaningful research, or imagine my wife happens to represent the majority of any user base.
 Users undoubtedly exist on a wide spectrum between her and, well, nerds who think about this stuff enough to write blog posts about it. (_Ahem._)

 But still: this unavoidably indicates that _some number of users don't even know what their system theme is_—or might not even understand what "system" means in the first place!

 I suspect a non-trivial number of users probably aren't even aware they _have_ a default theme, simply because they've gotten so used to whatever is currently set on their device they forgot they ever set anything at all.
 They think things just look the way they look.

-**A "system" setting is likely meaningless to those users**.
-To provide that option is to throw extra complexity at them, which could very well be confusing (_especially because, again: two of the three options look exactly alike, and a user might not even understand what the difference is_).
+**A "system" setting is an obstacle to those users**.
+To provide that option is to throw extra complexity at them, which could very well be confusing (_especially because, again: two of the three options look exactly alike, and a user might not understand what the difference is, or might even think one of the three is broken_).

-And that's all assuming the word "system" (or "OS" or "device" or whatever) is present to begin with.
-Many three-state toggles simply show a little computer-like icon, which could quite easily compound the confusion.
+And that's all assuming the word "system" (or "OS" or "device" or whatever) is present to begin with; many three-state toggles simply show a little computer-like icon, which could quite easily compound the confusion.

-Further: because the "system" option is the default anyway, it's only important if somebody switches _away_ from it, _and then wants to switch back_.
-That's yet another multi-step logic flow, and probably not one that many ordinary users are regularly encountering.

-Personally: being a developer, and being acutely aware of this stuff, I have strong preferences and opinions on my theme.
-But to be honest, I can't remember a time when I've ever clicked the "system" option when I _wasn't_ just testing things out.
-I can't say it's ever been something I had to seek out or even _wanted_, operating a site or app as a user (probably mostly because, again: it's the default already).
-But of course, that's just me.
+You and I know what that computer icon means, but would everyone you know immediately understand it?
+I suspect not.

 ### "System" is only useful in highly specific situations

+It's worth noting that because the "system" option is the default anyway, it's only important if somebody switches _away_ from it, _and then wants to switch back_.

-In order for the "system" option to be useful, a minimum of _four_ conditions must first be met:
+So in order for the "system" option to be useful, a minimum of _four_ conditions must first be met:

 - The user must be aware of what their system theme is;
 - The user must _also_ understand what that little computer icon represents (or otherwise, the option must clearly be labeled);